Getting more traffic to your website ...

 Of course you must keep that promise.
 This is where your unique angle is clearly expressed with your Unique Value Proposition.
 The two are not necessarily the same.
-Your unique angle relate more to your mission – what you do and how you do it.
+Your unique angle relates more to your mission – what you do and how you do it.
 While the UVP compels a reader to keep reading because of the potential benefit to her, usually the feel-good-emotion for the nonprofit donor.

 Consider Stand Up for the Cure

 They promise fun and family events when you support their cause.
 That’s their unique value proposition.
 Have fun while helping to find a cure for cancer.
 Makes it much easier to support such a serious issue, doesn't it?

 Your mission is your unique angle.
 Other nonprofit organizations have their mission.
 What is unique about yours?
 Write it down.
 This becomes your Mission Statement ...